- What does the Investment Readiness Program fund?

 I’ve been selected.
 Now what?

+After you have signed an agreement and you wish to make changes you must submit a project modification form and request permission to modify your project timeline.
 Your Regional Partner or CFC will reach out to you with information specific to your application, and should you decide to accept IRP funding, will work with you to make the funds timely and useful while upholding previously-established goals and plans.

 Why didn’t I get the full amount I requested?

 Certain Regional Partners decided to partially fund applications, for example, to allow them to carry out a certain aspect of the proposed project.
 For more details, contact your Regional Partner.